 What is JWT Decoder & Inspector Online?

 A JSON Web Token (JWT) is a compact, URL-safe means of representing claims between two parties, defined by RFC 7519.
 Every JWT has three parts separated by dots: a Base64-encoded header (algorithm), a Base64-encoded payload (claims), and a signature.
-This tool decodes the header and payload for quick inspection of token contents, expiry, and issuer — all client-side.
+Our JWT decoder & inspector online allows you to view the contents of any token without needing to write code or share secrets.
+The tool instantly decodes the header and payload for quick inspection of token contents, expiry times (`exp`), and issuer data (`iss`).
+This is remarkably useful for debugging authentication issues, verifying that your backend is issuing the correct claims, or checking if a token has already expired.
+Security is our top priority.
+Because JWTs are decoded locally using Javascript in your browser, your tokens never leave your device.
+This makes our inspector a safe sandbox for debugging production-equivalent tokens without the risk of leaking sensitive session data to a third-party server.

 How to Use JWT Decoder & Inspector Online